Using Snowflake Scripting in SnowSQL and the Classic Console¶

 Note

-If you are using other clients and interfaces (e.g. Snowsight or the JDBC driver), you can skip this topic and go to the next section on Snowflake Scripting blocks.
+If you are using other clients and interfaces (e.g. Snowsight or the JDBC driver), you can skip this topic and refer to Snowflake Scripting blocks.

 Currently, SnowSQL and the Classic Console do not correctly parse Snowflake Scripting blocks.
 Entering and running a Snowflake Scripting block can result in the following error: